xcart/xcart-docs/_pages/kb_en/import-export/csv_format_by_x-cart_data_type/csv_import_orders.md

     </tr>
     <tr>
       <td colspan="1" class="confluenceTd">recent</td>
-      <td colspan="1" class="confluenceTd">Specify Yes if the order has been processed by the admin, No otherwise.</td>
+      <td colspan="1" class="confluenceTd">Use "Yes" if the order has been processed by the admin, otherwise use "No".</td>
       <td colspan="1" class="confluenceTd">Yes/No</td>
     </tr>
     <tr>